Help prevent and address intimate partner abuse in your community by taking part in one of our volunteer opportunities.

 Direct Service Volunteers

-Direct Service volunteers must complete a state-mandated training in domestic violence intervention and prevention and agree to a minimum annual commitment of 100 hours of service to our clients.
+Direct Service volunteers must complete a state-mandated 40-hour training in domestic violence intervention and prevention and agree to volunteer a minimum commitment of hours dependent on the volunteer opportunity.

 Indirect Service Volunteers

-As an Indirect Service volunteer, you can help without interacting directly with CORA clients.
-Indirect Service opportunities include annual and special events, translation, data entry, filing, copying, organizing our donations, and recruiting volunteers.
+As an Indirect Service volunteer, you can support CORA’s clients without interacting directly.
+Indirect Service opportunities include annual and special events, translation, data entry, filing, and organizing our food pantry.
 More opportunities may be available to utilize your specialized skills (such as HR, accounting, web design, marketing and others).

 While the Domestic Violence Training is not required for Indirect Service volunteers, we strongly encourage everyone working with CORA to take the training.